 - What is needed to overcome the problem?

-- How will the project supports business strategy?
+- How will the project support the business strategy?

 Benefits and Limitations